 Since September 2014, Javier has been part of the Diversifying the Classics project, directed by Prof. Barbara Fuchs at UCLA.
-As a regular member of the project’s Comedia in Translation and Performance working group, he has co-translated several early modern Hispanic plays.
+As a member of the project’s Comedia in Translation and Performance working group, he has co-translated nine seventeenth-century Hispanic plays into English.

 Education

-• M.A.(2008) Literature and Arts, École des Hautes Études en Sciences Sociales, Paris
+• MA Literature and Arts, École des Hautes Études en Sciences Sociales, 2008.

 Research